-The Heart of Christ Mennonite Church in Berdyansk, Ukraine recently hosted a youth camp, during which School Without Walls (SWW) students served children and youth from the front-line cities of Andreyevka and Avdeyevka.
-Yevgenia, a 16-year-old girl from Andreyevka, was just one of the many young people who participated in this camp.
+Over the summer, our School Without Walls (SWW) students hosted a youth Bible camp in the front-line cities of Andreyevka and Avdeyevka, Ukraine–in partnership with a local Mennonite church.
+Yevgenia, a 16-year-old girl from Andreyevka, was just one of the many young people who participated in this camp and had a life-changing experience with Jesus.
 Yevgenia, her mother, and their friends are going through a hard time, as war continues to rage in their hometown, and they hear the sound of gunfire almost every day.

 Sadly, even before the war broke out, Yevgenia had already experienced suffering.
 Her father abandoned her 16-year-old mother as soon as he found out that she was pregnant, so Yevgenia never met him.
 Her mother’s grandmother was also killed in a car accident when she was seven months pregnant, and the emotional and psychological stress caused Yevgenia’s mother to go into early labor, so Yevgenia was born two months early.